khanfarabi/Shap_Relational_Explanation/README.md

              65                0.2820143884892085

-   # The Explanation Accuracy Without  Human Feedback: Clustering is not applied here.
+   # The Explanation Accuracy Without  Human Feedback with Review Data: Clustering is not applied here.
        #Considering Both Positive and Negative Reviews
          Explanation Accuracy:  0.29463507625272184